randlab/ml-popex/README.md

 # ml-popex
-Machine learning methods to boost PoPEx
+Machine learning methods to boost PoPEx.
+Use classfiers to assess if models are significant and if running forward is necessary.

 ## Reproducing